CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     lnf = LogNormalAFTFitter().fit(rossi, 'week', 'arrest')

-The Piecewise-Exponential Regression and Generalized Gamma models
+The piecewise-exponential regression and generalized gamma models
 -------------------------------------------------------------------------

 Another class of parametric models involves more flexible modeling of the hazard function.
 The :class:`~lifelines.fitters.piecewise_exponential_regression_fitter.PiecewiseExponentialRegressionFitter` can model jumps in the hazard (think: the differences in "survival-of-staying-in-school" between 1st year, 2nd year, 3rd year, and 4th year students), and constant values between jumps.
 The ability to specify *when* these jumps occur, called breakpoints, offers modelers great flexibility.
 An example application involving customer churn is available in this `notebook <https://github.com/CamDavidsonPilon/lifelines/blob/master/examples/SaaS%20churn%20and%20piecewise%20regression%20models.ipynb>`_.